 Ala Moana is the most centrally located shopping mall on Oahu, just 5 minutes drive from Waikiki and 10 minutes from downtown Honolulu.

 The mall wasn't always this big.
-I remember it being a more reasonable size when I was younger.
-Then the owners slowly added on more and more to the mall every year.
+I remember it being a more typical size when I was younger.
+Then the mall owners (which have changed over the years) gradually added on more and more to the mall.
 Now it is extra big and awesome.

 I think it's both because it's open air (and the air is nice here!) and because there's still a strong local Hawaii touch to the mall.